rosoftdeveloper/appseed/starter-express/README.md

 Runs the application with [nodemon]("https://nodemon.io/").
 Server is listening on Port 3000 by default.
 This can be overwritten by `PORT` constant in `.env` file.

 ## Support
-Open a [new issue](https://github.com/rosoftdeveloper/appseed/issues/new) here or access [Discord](https://discord.gg/fZC6hup) for LIVE help.
+Open a [new issue](https://github.com/rosoftdeveloper/appseed/issues/new) here.
+Live support on [Discord](https://discord.gg/fZC6hup) and [Facebook](https://www.facebook.com/groups/fullstack.apps.generator).

 ## License